-- Digitizing Tablet Any tablet that conforms to Summagraphic's Microgrid Format (most tablets supported by EDS III fall into this category). - Tablet Toolbar A "stick on" template that closely resembles the EDS IV input toolbar - Computer Serial Port capable of handling 2400baud, no parity, 8 data bits and 1 stop bit. - EDS IV Summit Level The tablet will only function with the EDS IV Summit Level product.
+- Tablet Toolbar A "stick on" template that closely resembles ۲ the EDS IV input toolbar - Computer Serial Port capable of handling 2400baud, no ۲ parity, 8 data bits and 1 stop bit. - EDS IV Summit Level The tablet will only function with the ٠ EDS IV Summit Level product.